jokob-sk/NetAlertX/README.md

 To edit device information:
   - Select "Devices" in the menu on the left of the screen
   - Find the device you want to edit in the central table
-  - Access the device by clicking on the name or status
+  - Go to the device page by clicking on the device name or status
-  - Activate the "Details" tab of the device
+  - Press "Details" tab of the device
-  - edit device data
+  - Edit the device data
   - Press the "Save" button

 ### Main Info